Scope and Application

 2. Commercially prepared kits such as those used in performing pregnancy tests in which all of the reagents needed to conduct the test are contained in the kit.

 Laboratory uses of chemicals not covered by the CHP are subject to the full provisions of the OSHA Hazard Communication Standard.
-Contact the Chemical Hygiene Officer in the Office of Research Safety for additional information.
+Contact the Office of Research Safety for additional information.